 For example, In the case of HubSpot Salesforce connector Integration solution

 Trigger: If you create a contact in HubSpot, a lead is created in Salesforce

 Action: if you create a lead in HubSpot, a contact is created in HubSpot

 It really depends on which purpose you are using Salesforce and HubSpot respectively.

-If it is the other way around i.e. you run a Shopify store and want to manage the marketing through HubSpot, then every customer you get on Shopify is listed as a contact on HubSpot.
+If it is the other way around, i.e., you run a Shopify store and want to manage the marketing through HubSpot, then every customer you get on Shopify is listed as a contact.
 From there, you can nurture to resell and make them your repeat customers.

-There are thousands of such workflows that connectors allow you to manage between two independent apps, that too without using a line of code.
-It’s all plug-n-play or you can say drag and drop.
+There are thousands of such workflows that connector apps allow you to manage between two independent apps without using a line of code.
+It’s all plug-and-play, or you can say drag and drop.